-The fact that the air handling units have so many different shapes comes from the limited space onboard.
-The units have to be as small as possible to save space.
-Many units, therefore, are non-rectangular as well as irregular to make space for other installations.
+The fact that the air handling units have so many different shapes comes from the limited space on board.
+The units has to be as small as possible to save space.
+Many units therefore are non-rectangular as well as irregular to make space for other installations.
 While the units are placed in small spaces, it still must be possible to access large parts of the cabinets for maintenance or repairs.
 This requires extra attention to the design.
-"The spaces are so tight that you just can get a shoehorn in the unit.
-Engineers who have worked on a ship will not be complaining about tight technical spaces when they are back working on the land," says Van Falier.
+"The spaces are so tight that you just can get a shoe horn in the unit.
+Engineers who have worked on a ship will not be complaining about tight technical spaces when they are back working on land," says Van Falier.

 The ship is built using pre-made blocks 3 floors high and 30 meters long.
 These blocks are made upside down because it's easier for the welding.
 In the blocks, many components are assembled beforehand, such as equipment, pipelines and cabling that are later linked together.
 Due to the construction method, there are air handling units in two blocks at the same time.
 These units are delivered in two parts and then welded together on the site.